• Skip to primary navigation

 After this short stop, the next push is the toughest.
 The elevation rises a lot, and if you have not hiked in elevations over 10,000 feet before, it is tough to catch your breath fully.
 All of this adds to the difficulty but also adds to the accomplishment you feel when you make it to the summit.

-You pass many switchbacks, before seeing a little ranger station that means you are right below the peak.
+You pass many switchbacks, before seeing a little hut that means you are right below the peak.
 If you head around to the front side, there are a lot of rocks that you can climb on that make it look like you are suspended out on a ledge.
 In actuality, it is a drop but not as insane as it seems.

 From there, you can climb over similar boulders for about 50 feet before reaching the actual summit of the mountain.
 We took at least 25 minutes to relax and take in the views, and many people were up there doing the same thing.
 While this hike is only 12 miles, it feels like a huge accomplishment when you see the views that you are presented with.